-- (a) in accordance with the laws and regulations relating to entry, residence and employment of the other Contracting Party, bring in and maintain in the territory of the other Contracting Party those members of their own managerial, technical, operational and other specialist staff that the designated airline reasonably considers necessary for the provision of international air services - (b) use the services and personnel of any other organisation, company or airline operating in the territory of the other Contracting Party; - (c) establish offices in the territory of the other Contracting Party; and - (d) engage in the sale and marketing of international air services and ancillary services in the territory of the other Contracting Party, either directly or through agents or other intermediaries appointed by the airline.
+- (a) in accordance with the laws and regulations relating to entry, residence and employment of the other Contracting Party, bring in and maintain in the territory of the other Contracting Party those members of their own managerial, technical, operational and other specialist staff that the designated airline reasonably considers necessary for the provision of international air services; - (b) use the services and personnel of any other organisation, company or airline operating in the territory of the other Contracting Party; - (c) establish offices in the territory of the other Contracting Party required for the provision of air transport and for the promotion and sale of air transport and related activities; and - (d) engage in the sale and marketing of international air services and ancillary services in the territory of the other Contracting Party, either directly or through agents or other intermediaries appointed by the airline.
 Each designated airline may sell, and any person shall be free to purchase, such transportation and ancillary services in local currency or in any freely convertible other currency.